 Are Arkansas Records Public?

-Arkansas records of governmental activities are mostly public.
-Any citizen of Iowa that is not incarcerated for a felony may request access to inspect or copy such records, in line with the Arkansas Freedom of Information Act of 1967.
+Yes, Arkansas public records are documents pertaining to official government functions or state citizenry.
+In Arkansas, records of government activity are public.
+Any citizen of the state that is not incarcerated for a felony may conduct a public data search for public records in line with the Arkansas Freedom of Information Act of 1967.
 Only those records that are exempted by law are closed to the public.
 The right to access records also extends to taking photographs or videos and receiving deliveries of the records.

 - Arkansas court records